Thenlie/mdnman/lib/javascript/iteration_protocols/index.md

 Most errors happen when stepping the iterator (calling `next()`).
 The language invariant enforced here is that the `next()` method must return an object (for async iterators, an object after awaiting).
 Otherwise, a TypeError is thrown.

-If the invariant is broken or the `next()` method throws an error (for async iterators, it may also return a rejected promise), the error is progated to the caller.
+If the invariant is broken or the `next()` method throws an error (for async iterators, it may also return a rejected promise), the error is propagated to the caller.
 For built-in syntaxes, the iteration in progress is aborted without retrying or cleanup (with the assumption that if the `next()` method threw the error, then it has cleaned up already).
 If you are manually calling `next()`, you may catch the error and retry calling `next()`, but in general you should assume the iterator is already closed.

 If the caller decides to exit iteration for any reason other than the errors in the previous paragraph, such as when it enters an error state in its own code (for example, while handling an invalid value produced by the iterator), it should call the `return()` method on the iterator, if one exists.
 This allows the iterator to perform any cleanup.
 The `return()` method is only called for premature exits—if `next()` returns `done: true`, the `return()` method is not called, with the assumption that the iterator has already cleaned up.